ThalithaThomas/Task_manager_project/README.md

     # Prompt user to enter task details
-    username = input("Enter the username of the person the task is assigned to: ") title = input("Enter the title of the task: ") description = input("Enter the description of the task: ")
+    username = input("Enter the username of the person the task is assigned to: ") title = input("Enter the title of the task: ") descrip = input("Enter the description of the task: ")
     # Using the previously imported datetime module to calculate the current date
     current_date = datetime.date.today()  # Get the current date
     # Prompt user to enter the due date of the task